GuyMicciche/MayaPluginWizard/README.md

 ---

-# How to manually setup a Visual Studi environment for Maya C++ API and Qt
+# How to manually setup a Visual Studio environment for Maya C++ API and Qt

 ## Visual Studio Suggestion